Covid 19 coronavirus: Health Minister David Clark announces more medicines, vaccines with $160m Pharmac Budget boost

 The new funding means Pharmac medicine budget is $1.045 billion.

 "This Government is committed to improving the health and wellbeing of all New Zealanders.
-Protecting our medicines supply by continuing to invest in PHARMAC does just that," Clark said.
+Protecting our medicines supply by continuing to invest in Pharmac does just that," Clark said.

 EARLIER